How to Settle a Car Accident Claim Without a Lawyer – in Houston or Anywhere in Texas

 - Make note of the Statute of Limitations.
 The Statute of Limitations is the time in which you must bring a

 lawsuit or your claim is barred by law.
 In Texas, the Statute of Limitations for a personal injury case such as a car accident is two years from the date of the crash.
-Once two years passes, you cannot bring a lawsuit and the insurance company will not pay you a thing.
+Once two years pass, you cannot bring a lawsuit and the insurance company will not pay you a thing.
 So, even if you don’t plan on filing a lawsuit in court, you must get a claim settled before two years or you will not be able to resolve the claim at all.

 6 Steps to Take To Settle Your Car Automobile Collision Claim Without a Lawyer